 Rosie O'Donnell wants to sue Donald Trump.

-Michael Moore calls for a hundred days of resistance against Donald Trump.
+Michael Moore calls for 100 days of resistance against Donald Trump.

-Um we have the outgoing president, of course, he shared his best wishes with Hollywood, those that gave him all the money attending the awards, and an AP story.
+We have the outgoing president, of course, he shared his best wishes with Hollywood, those that gave him all the money attending the awards.

-Will Trump ruin the mood of the golden globes?
+And an AP story, will Trump ruin the mood of the Golden Globes?

 And then you've got this Hollywood celebrity movie featured an emotional farewell to President Obama.

-Well, do they care about the thirteen million more Americans on food stamps, eight million more in poverty, lowest home ownership rate in fifty-one years, doubling of our national debt.
+Well, do they care about the 13 million more Americans on food stamps, 8 million more in poverty, lowest home ownership rate in 51 years, doubling of our national debt?

 You know, there's not one place around the globe that is better off since the eight years this man has been in the White House.

-Well, you you and I have had this conversation a million times.
+Well, you and I have had this conversation a million times.

-It's it's the contempt the left has for its own constituency, whether it be that voter ID law video that we talked about, where they they laughed at black people and their inability to access the internet, or whether it be looking at half the population and saying you guys are a bunch of idiots, even though you're supposed to buy my movies when you're in like you just said, we're in the middle of a massive downturn in the film business.
+It's the contempt the left has for its own constituency, whether it be that voter ID law video that we talked about, where they laughed at black people and their inability to access the internet, or whether it be looking at half the population and saying, you guys are a bunch of idiots, even though you're supposed to buy my movies, when you're in, like you just said, we're in the middle of a massive downturn in the film business.

 There's no question about that.

-But but beyond that, it's it's this continuous derision and contempt for people they're supposed to care about, whether it be the poor, whether it be black people.
+But beyond that, it's this continuous derision and contempt for people they're supposed to care about, whether it be the poor, whether it be black people.

 That's what always drives me insane about the left.

-And and and obviously when we're talking about the left, well, I mean let me ask the Chris let me ask Chris Hahn of the Chris Hahn show.
+And obviously, when we're talking about the left, well, let me ask Chris Hahn of the Chris Hahn show.

 So Hillary calls people a basket of irredeemable deplorables.